Field theories of active particle systems and their entropy production: #1

-Next, we determine which other diagrams in the full propagator contribute to first order in small $\Deltat$.
+Using the result in the preceding section, we determine which other diagrams in the full propagator contribute to first order in small $\Deltat$.
 All of the following reasoning is done in Fourier time, \ie frequencies $\omega$, because in Fourier time it comes down to mere power counting, although equivalent arguments can of course be made in direct time.